gabriel-milan/saphyra/README.md

 [![License](https://img.shields.io/github/license/jodafons/saphyra)](https://github.com/jodafons/saphyra)

-The machine learning package for the LPS High Energy Physics (HEP) project developments.
+The machine learning package for the LPS High Energy Physics (HEP) projects.
 This framework uses the TensorFlow as core to call the machine learning training functions.
+Please, check this example to build your tuning job and launch.

 ## Disclaimer: